umputun/spot/README.md

 ```

+## Rolling Updates

+SimploTask supports rolling updates, which means that the tasks will be executed on the hosts one by one, waiting for the previous host to finish before starting the next one.
+This is useful when you need to update a service running on multiple hosts, but want to avoid downtime.
+To enable rolling updates, use the `--concurrent=N` flag when running the `spot` command. `N` is the number of hosts to execute the tasks on concurrently.
+Example: `spot --concurrent=2`.
+In addition, user can use a builtin `wait` command to wait for a service to start before executing the next command.
+See the [Command Types](#command-types) section for more details.
+Practically, user will have a task with a series of commands, where the last command will wait for the service to start by running a command like `curl -s --fail localhost:8080` and then the task will be executed on the next host.

 ## Why SimploTask?

 SimploTask is designed to provide a simple, efficient, and flexible solution for deployment and configuration management.